-- 1. Identify intersections that will experience a significant adverse impact by a proposed project (> 1% change in AM or PM Peak hour LOS).
-This should be done by comparing the with and without project impact for the near-term and long-term horizon years pursuant to the County GMP.
-This analysis should use the ICU methodology. - 2.
-Determine a project's share of the intersection improvement(s).
-This is based on a project's total trips approaching an intersection, in the peak hour most impacted, as a percentage of new trips (Future- Existing) at that location.
-To determine a project's approach trips, at any location a 'select zone' analysis (modeled or manual) as appropriate, should be utilized.
+- 1. Identify locations that will experience a significant adverse impact by a proposed project (an increase of 0.01 in AM or PM Peak hour V/C ratio for intersections and Daily V/C ratio for arterial roadways).
+This should be analyzed by comparing the with and without project impact for the near-term and long-term horizon years pursuant to the County GMP using the ICU methodology. - 2.
+Determine a project's share of the improvement(s).
+For intersections this is based on a project's total trips approaching an intersection, in the peak hour most impacted, as a percentage of new trips (Future- Existing) at that location.
+To determine a project's approach trips, at any location a 'select zone' analysis (modeled or manual) as appropriate, should be utilized. - 3.
+Project proponent and the County shall cooperate in determining a feasible mitigation program and associated cost.
+The project's share of the mitigation cost shall be based on the cost of the mitigations needed to bring the intersection condition to LOS 'D' or better. - 4.
+A cost cap of a project's total obligation should be established, once all the fair share mitigation costs of a project are determined.